GionnyBearThaRealHe/idaProDumpToLLM/README.md

 2. Install the Tool:
    Run the provided installer to verify dependencies and create a global command:
-   chmod \+x install.sh
+   chmod \+x setup.sh
-   sudo ./install.sh
+   sudo ./setup.sh

 ## **Usage**